jayunit100/k8sprototypes/antrea_metrics/README.md

 You should see the targets running green.

-Now, you can see how many flow table rules are in occurance...
+Nble metrics exposure via Prometheus.
+Initializes Prometheus metrics listener. ow, you can see how many flow table rules are in occurance...

 ![Image description](flowtables.png)